keen/dashboards/README.md

     <!-- Get rid of that img tag! -->
   </div>
   ```

 You're finished!
-Congratulations on setting up your first Keen chart!
+Congratulations on setting up your first chart!
 Repeat step three with the rest of the items in the template to complete your dashboard!

 ## Contributing